Martinus van den Enden the Elder: Life

 While van den Enden seems to have been successful in building good relationships with other publishers, engravers and artists and to sell some of his output abroad, he seems to have run into financial trouble.
 This lead in March 1644 to a financial settlement with Gillis Hendricx, the godfather of his son.
 It is possible that Gillis Hendricx obtained the plates for the Iconographie under this settlement and thus could become the second publisher of the Iconographie.
 In November 1651, in another settlement van den Enden was required to pay the painter Jan Baptist Borrekens a debt of 250 guilders to Borrekens, to be discharged by printing as many copies as were needed from plates that were owned jointly by him and Pieter de Jode.
 On 20 June 1654, he was recorded as a ‘buitenpoorter’ in the poorter books of Antwerp, meaning that from that date on he lived outside the city walls while retaining his Antwerp citizenship.

 It is not known where and when he died, and no further documents are available that can shed light on what happened to him from about the second half of the 1650s.
-It is believed that his son continued his business in Antwerp after his father left.
+It is believed that his son continued his business in Antwerp after his father left the city.